About us

 Stef (she/they) was raised in Hong Kong and is a second-generation Australian-born Chinese living in Narrm.
 They are a multi-disciplinary artist and registered art therapist with experience working with a range of clients from ages 13 to 78 in acute and sub-acute mental health, family violence, and disability sectors.

 Marcus (he/him) is a second-generation Chinese-Australian, however, has lived most of his life in Hong Kong before moving back to Australia in 2017.
-He is currently a Psychology honours student at the University of Melbourne and is interested in understanding human behavior and the multitude of factors that influence how people make sense of their own lives.
+He is currently a Psychology honours student at the University of Melbourne and is interested in cross cultural and post-traumatic mental health

 Oscar (he/him) is a second year student at RMIT studying engineering.
 He's biracial (Japanese-Dutch Australian), and has a passion for innovation, fashion and now, all things Shapes and Sounds.